rofrano/nyu-devops-base/README.md

 ## License

-Copyright (c) John Rofrano.
+Copyright (c) 2020, 2023 [John Rofrano](https://www.linkedin.com/in/JohnRofrano/).
 All rights reserved.

-Licensed under the Apache License.
+Licensed under the Apache 2.0 License.
 See LICENSE

 This repo is part of the NYU graduate division class: **CSCI-GA.2820-001 DevOps and Agile Methodologies** conceived, created and taught by John Rofrano